Marc92020/Marc92020.github.io/index.md

-## goofy website
-the og has been deleted
-i am proud of myself
+# the end of an era
+ive been permabanned from scratch